Spacemayka/frontend-practice/README.md

 Fork my respository: https://github.com/zachlite/frontend-practice  to a new branch.
 Make commits, and push your changes as you go.

 Try and make a webpage that looks as close to hello.png as possible.
+It should be responsive, and mobile friendly

 Change "Name" to your name in the controller.